jag1970/jag-knowledge-base-docs/content/category-01/index.md

 ---
 ## Related Categories ##

-A watch that is classified as a diver has many significant [[Features/index|features]] in order to be used for its intendent purpose.
+A watch that is classified as a diver has many significant [[category-01/sub-category-03|features and functionality]] in order to be used for its intendent purpose.